What Scuba Diving Panama ACTUALLY Looks Like

 Photo from Diving Contadora

-Similarly to Bocas Del Toro, I did not go diving at the Pearl Islands.
+Similarly to Bocas del Toro, I did not go diving at the Pearl Islands.

 I would love to dive it on my next Panama visit, but I can only go off of what I’ve heard from locals as well as diving discussions online.